josh-privata/python-box/README.md

 ### Switch to Source Code Directory
 `cd ~SRC`

+### Tail Elasticsearch Logs
+`elasticsearch-logs`

+### Tail Postgres Logs
+`postgres-logs`

+### Tail Redis Logs
+`redis-logs`

 ### Default Virtual Environment (No Packages Installed)
 `activate-default` to activate

 `deactivate` to deactivate

 ## Forwarded Ports
-The following ports are forwarded to the host operating system:
+The following ports are forwarded to the host operating system so these services can be interacted with directly using your preferred clients, GUI or otherwise:

 - 5432: PostgreSQL
 - 6739: Redis
 - 8000: Django
 - 9200: Elasticsearch

-## Synced Folders
+## Synced Source Code Folder
-The source code directory root is exported to the host operating system.
+The source code directory root is exported to the host operating system for your convenience.